Automated control system of troops "Andromeda-D"

 There are also issues related to the integration of automated workplaces with the latest printing tools for displaying and recognizing graphic information, since the 3,0 operating system does not include the appropriate drivers.

-The possibilities of using command interactive whiteboards have not yet been fully implemented either.
-The reason is the same - the obsolete operating system of the WSWS, which does not allow full use of their functionality.
+The possibilities of using commander interactive boards have not yet been fully realized.
+The reason is the same - the morally obsolete operating system MSVS, which does not allow full use of their functionality.

 In addition, there is still a lot of work to be done in automating and completing the integration into a single information space of all the systems that are the “providers” of the environment data for displaying them in the commander and headquarters subsystem.

-Including - data obtained by the means available in the subsystems of intelligence, engineering troops, radiation, chemical and biological protection, electronic warfare, communications, as well as in the subsystem of management of material and technical support.
+Including data obtained by means available in the reconnaissance, engineering, radiation, chemical and biological protection subsystems, EW, communications, as well as in the logistics management subsystem.

 For, until the collection and processing of all the situation data necessary for the commander to make an informed decision is not automated, it is too early to talk about the full automation of the control system.

-Yes, at this stage of development, the ACCS relieves headquarters officers of the routine of “redrawing” maps.
-But in the course of further improvement of the system, first of all, attention should be paid to the automation of the processes of extraction, collection and processing and transmission of information coming to the headquarters from other subsystems.
+Yes, at this stage of development, the ACS relieves staff officers from the routine of "redrawing" maps.
+But in the course of further improvement of the system, first of all, attention should be paid to the automation of the processes of extraction, collection, processing and transmission of information coming to the headquarters from other subsystems.

 The main obstacles on this path will be the departmental interests of the producers of individual complexes, which have already completed work on the creation of systems for the production of such data in various subsystems.
 So - spent the money!

-Here are just the display methods and formats of this data used by various manufacturers - each has its own.
-This leads to the fact that even the data pre-processed in the subsystems cannot be perceived and displayed in the subsystem of the commander and staff without one more stage of their processing.
+But the methods of displaying and formatting this data used by different manufacturers are different for each.
+This leads to the fact that even data pre-processed in subsystems cannot be perceived and displayed in the commander and staff subsystem without another stage of their processing.

-As a result, attempts to automate the extraction and processing of data in separate subsystems without the ability to automatically transfer this data to the subsystem of the commander and headquarters (for which, in the end, they are extracted!) make such work absolutely meaningless.
+As a result, attempts to automate the extraction and processing of data in individual subsystems without the ability to automatically transfer this data to the commander and staff subsystem (for which, ultimately, they are extracted!) makes such work absolutely meaningless.

 Figuratively speaking, instead of communicating vessels in which information should flow freely, like a liquid, from vessel to vessel, we now have several to the top filled bottles with very narrow necks.

-At the same time, attempts to transfuse liquid from one bottle to another (information exchange) is a very lengthy process that requires unreasonably time-consuming, unproductive and uncreative work, usually performed manually by officers of the commander and headquarters subsystem.
+At the same time, attempts to pour liquid from one bottle to another (information exchange) is a very lengthy process that requires the performance of unjustifiably time-consuming, unproductive and uncreative work, usually performed manually by officers of the commander and staff subsystem.

 One of the organizational reasons for this situation is the lack of a scientific-theoretical basis (concept) for creating an automated command and control system in our Armed Forces, and, as a result, a low level of concreteness, thoughtfulness and priority of the tasks assigned by the ordering authorities of the Ministry of Defense.
 But this is a topic for another article.